x3ro-hpec-pj1/obstacle-detection/README.md

 Note that to run remotely, the file/device that RUN_PARAMS points to must be manually transferred to the boards `TARGET_DIR` as configured in `Makefile.zedboard`.

+# Remote debugging

+When running `make -f Makefile.zedboard debug`, a gdbserver on the board will be started on port 3333 expecting connections from 192.168.1.1.
+To connect to the gdbserver, you can run the following command:

+    arm-none-eabi-gdb -tui --command=gdb.conf cimpl

+Make sure to have `arm-none-eabi-gdb` installed for that :)

 # Troubleshooting